 While Trump is a teetotaler, unlike Sessions, he is not a scold.
 Trump is also a populist, and decriminalization is a popular issue with 67% of Americans supporting it, including a majority of Republicans, according to an October Gallup poll.
 Canada is likely to start countrywide legalization this summer, and in jurisdiction after jurisdiction, Americans and their legislatures are removing criminal penalties and moving towards legalization.

 Opposition to Sessions’ treatment of the issue has been bi-partisan, and perhaps then there is room for a legislative solution.
-Let’s hope so – we desperately need it.We value your comments!
-Please weigh in on our comment section below.
+Let’s hope so – we desperately need it.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com